Blackfort Technology

 What the Privileged Access Bridge delivers

 The PAB is more than a jump host with a session-recording add-on.
-It is a complete PAM platform with eight core capabilities that regulated environments require:
+It is a PAM platform with the core capabilities that regulated environments require:

 Session Recording